 - Funds from investments and property

-- Letters stating ‘enough’ or ‘sufficient’ funds are available without providing specific figures
+- Bank letters that do not contain the actual numerical balance in the account(s) but only stating ‘enough’ or ‘sufficient’ funds are available without providing specific figures.